Animals available for adoption – Updated April 2017

 Please note we often have a waiting list for spayed females, this may not be long depending on what you are looking for so please email us with your interest as we may have a female ready not yet noted on the website.

 Natalie is 2-3 years old, spayed and vaccinated against VHD2, Shes an absolute sweetheart and adores her nose strokes.
-She thinks she would like to be an indoor rabbit but what is most important to her is a lovely snuggly husbun.
+She thinks she would like to be an indoor rabbit but would consider an outside home.
+We have tried to bond Natalie a few times now and this has been unsuccessful, we think shes waiting out for the right husbun… so if you think your castrated male has got what shes looking for give us an email!

 Danielle is a lovely playful little girl, her age is unknown as she was a found rabbit.
 Shes spayed and loves space to run and jump.
-Danielle is aggressive to other rabbits but enjoys human company so would make the ideal house bunny!
-Danielle would love a spare room or to hang out in your kitchen.
-She would make the perfect companion pet for someone working from home or a small family.
+Danielle would love a spare room or to hang out in your kitchen, she particularly likes cardboard box castles.
+We have tried to bond Danielle in the past and it has not worked, after a relaxed break from dating we feel we would like to try Danielle and a castrated male again.
 Danielle is currently vaccinated for myxomatosis, VHD1 and VHD2.

 Bella – In foster care